AI Calling ROI Benchmarks From 6 Months of Testing

 To appreciate the financial impact of artificial intelligence, we must first establish an accurate baseline of what it costs to employ a human sales representative.
 Many sales managers make the mistake of looking only at a base salary when calculating their costs.
 In reality, the fully loaded cost of an employee is significantly higher.

-If we divide a conservative $4,000 monthly cost by 1,500 dials, the business is paying approximately $2.66 for every single phone number dialed.
-If we factor in the fully loaded $98,000 annual cost ($8,166 per month), the cost per dial jumps to over $5.44.
+If we divide a conservative $4,000 monthly cost by 1,500 dials, the business is paying approximately $2.66 for every phone number dialed.
+If we use the fully loaded $98,000 annual planning cost from the previous section ($8,166 per month), the modeled cost per dial increases to about $5.44.
+These figures are best treated as baseline assumptions for comparison, not guaranteed benchmarks for every sales team.

 The Financial Mechanics of AI Voice Agents